Summary

 An app that uses MSI, GraphQL, and PWA to offer retailers an offline solution to help customers find products via augmented reality technology.
 A customer simply chooses which product he/she wants, and is guided via on-screen arrows to the product.
 This app, developed by Webkul Software, can also be a big help for warehouses and fulfillment centers, as well as in hyperlocal stores, where delivery time is crucial.

-Another cool app developed by WebKul Software.
+Another cool app is developed by WebKul Software.
 No bias, they just happen to be one of the few companies in the Innovations Lab that is leveraging PWA.
 The app allows shoppers to take and scan the products they want at a store and pay right from their phone.
 No long lines, no hassles.
 All they have to do is validate their purchase before exiting the store.

 PWA is here to stay.
 We’re ecstatic about how far PWAs have gotten — giants like Microsoft, Google, AliExpress, NASA, Wikipedia, and a host of other companies are already using them.